How to Use Metal Paste Wax to Protect Your Vehicle

 Starting with a clean slate helps ensure no dirt or debris becomes trapped under the wax application.
 Properly washing your vehicle allows the wax to go on smoothly and makes the entire process easier.
 If you start without thoroughly cleaning the car, the product is less likely to remain on the surface.

-Choosing the Right Wax
+Choose the Right Metal Paste Wax Product

 Metal paste wax performs better than liquid products.
 The solution is thicker and lasts longer than other types.
 Perform the right research to determine what product works best for your needs.
 For example, if you have scratches on the exterior you might want to pick a wax that fills in the surface damage.

-Grabbing Proper Tools
+Grab the Proper Tools

 Foam applicators perform the best to apply the right amount of wax.
 Most of the time, these will be included in the kits you purchase.
 However, if you buy the paste by itself, a damp sponge works in the same way.
 To begin, apply only a small amount to the applicator, starting with less product.